Gitdyr/addresslabel/README.md

 The module works with PrestaShop 1.6, 1.7, 8.0 and 8.1.

+## Installation

+Download the ZIP file here from GitHub.
+Unpack the file to the modules directory in your shop and rename the directory to get rid of the "-main" part.
+Now you can install the module from back office.

 ## License
 MIT License.
 Copyright (c) 2024 Kjeld Borch Egevang